Samsung Wave S8500: Camera

 The phone features a 5 megapixel EDOF camera which supports 2560 × 1920 pixels, along with autofocus, LED flash, Geo-tagging, face and blink detection, image stabilization, touch focus, etc. Shooting modes include beauty shot, smile shot, continuous, panorama and vintage shot.
 As a camcorder it is able to shoot HD recording (1280×720) at 30 FPS with flash.

 Operating system

 The Wave was the first phone with Samsung's own Linux based operating system, Bada, meaning "Ocean" in Korean.
 Samsung worked on the later versions of Bada 1.2 and later 2.0.
 Bada 1.2 was released to the world in a phased manner as it was designed to improve stability.

 In January 2012, Samsung declared that it was planning to merge Bada with the Linux-based Tizen operating system that was developed in collaboration with Intel.
-Despite the collaboration, was not supported by the Wave.
+Despite the collaboration, it was not supported by the wave.

 Unofficial ports of Android were made due to the restrictions and the eventual cease in development of Bada.
 Versions ported include Android Froyo, Gingerbread, Ice Cream Sandwich, Jellybean, KitKat, Lollipop and Marshmallow.